 Hi, my name is Mohammed.

-I'm the founder and director of Brave Wave Productions, a Tokyo-based music label that helps videogame musicians release their solo albums, and have dedicated my time to the production and publishing of remastered soundtracks.
+I'm a photographic artist, and the founder and director of Brave Wave Productions, a Tokyo-based music label.
+I help videogame musicians release their solo albums, and have dedicated my time to the production and publishing of remastered soundtracks.
 I recently directed the Billboard-charted Street Fighter II The Definitive Soundtrack, Ninja Gaiden I–III + Arcade, and more.
 You can check the rest of my director discography on Bandcamp.

 Like a typical kid of the 80s, I spent most of my childhood playing video games, reading comics, and cheering for Bret Hart.
 Sega Master System was my first console (with Alex Kidd) but I spent the majority of my childhood playing the Mega Man games on Famicom.
 My fascination with the Japanese language started back then, when I had to sketch the Japanese letters on a piece of paper, lest I'd lose my progress in the Captain Tsubasa games.
 Today, I work with the composers of Mega Man and Ninja Gaiden on their solo albums.